 Bring an activity book for each child to work on for quiet morning activities.
 For extra early risers, we work on the books in the bathroom so the light doesn’t disturb others who are still sleeping.

 We have brought sticker books, tracing books, word search books, sudoku books, and step by step how to draw books.
 One of the coolest activity books we have found for my son is KOOB: The Backwards book.

 Pack painter’s tape and encourage your kids to write their names on the carpet with the tape.
 Or let them make art.
 Or make a tic tac toe game grid or a car track for them to play on.

-14. And bring snacks.
+Bring snacks.
 Lots and lots of snacks.
 Never underestimate the power of snacks.
 We bring our family’s go-to snacks and special treats we don’t normally eat at home.

 Because when all else fails to entertain kids in a hotel room, feed them snacks.